skysheng7/competition_dominance_analysis/data/README.md

-## Dataset Specific Information for: `results/how much feed left each bin.rda`
+## Dataset Specific Information for: `results/how much feed left each bin.rdata`

 **Special Note:** Due to the large size of these files, I do not have enough free quota to host them permanently on GitHub.
 However, they are published on Borealis database.
 Please find the data here: https://doi.org/10.5683/SP3/HT9EHX .
 Sorry for any inconvinience!